Trump's Fox News Meltdown Over 'People In Dark Shadows' Lights Up Twitter

 experienced silent

-5 Groucho one month ago
+5 Groucho 7 months ago

 Yet another comment to flag.